saulpierotti/markdown_notebook/ADS.md

 * A sub-tree is formed by a node and all of its descendants
 * An ordered tree is a rooted tree  in which the children of each node are ordered according to some criterion
 * A binary tree is an ordered tree which is empty or consists of a root node and 2 sub-trees wich are themselves binary trees
+* A full binary tree is a binary tree in which each node is either a leaf or it has degree exactly 2
+* A complete binary tree is a full binary tree in which all leaves have the same depth and all the internal nodes have exactly degree 2

+## Heaps
+* An heap is a nearly complete binary tree
+	* All nodes of an heap are binary except for possibly the last level
+	* If the last level is not full, it is filled always from left to righ
+* An heap follows the heap property: the key of a parent must always be greter that that of its children
+$$ Parent(i) \geq i \quad \forall i$$
+	* This is a max heap, there are also min heaps where the property is opposite
+	* The size of an heap is the number of nodes it contains
+* We can represent an heap with an array
+	* The first element is the root
+	* The children of the root are the second and third element
+	* The fourth and fifth element are the children of the second, and so on
+	* The children of node $A[i]$ are nodes $A[2i]$ and $A[2i+1]$
+	* The parent of A[i] is $A[\lfloor i/2 \rfloor]$
+* The maximum element of an heap is always the root

+## Priority queues
+* A priority queue is a data structure that implements an heap

 # Pseudocode
 * Pseudocode is a way of representing an algorithm intended for human reading